-- 1) Based on the closing price of the Common Shares on the Exchange on December 30, 2022, being \$0.16. - Options are granted for a period of five years and vest over a period of two years such that 25% become available for exercise on each of the six, twelve, eighteen and twenty-four month anniversaries of the date of grant. - Options are granted for a period of five years and 100% vest and become available for exercise on the day of first sales of marketable grade copper from the Gunnison Copper Project located in Cochise County, Arizona. - Mr. Duschek was appointed Interim CFO on May 5, 2020 and was appointed Senior VP and CFO on December 23, 2020.
-Mr. Duschek resigned as Senior VP and CFO effective October 10, 2022. - (5) Mr. Winton was appointed Senior VP Operations and General Manager on August 24, 2020. - (5) Mr. Heatherson was appointed Interim CFO on October 10, 2022. - Options are granted for a period of five years and 100% vest and become available for exercise on the date that the Gunnison Copper Project produces copper cathode in a calendar month at the design capacity of 25 million pounds per year and the average direct operating cost to produce such copper is less than the average sale price of such copper.
+- (1) Based on the closing price of the Common Shares on the Exchange on December 29, 2023 being \$0.14. - Options are granted for a period of five years and vest over a period of two years such that 25% become available for exercise on each of the six, twelve, eighteen and twenty-four month anniversaries of the date of grant. - Options are granted for a period of five years and 100% vest and become available for exercise on the day of first sales of marketable grade copper from the Gunnison Copper Project located in Cochise County, Arizona. - Mr. Winton was appointed Senior VP Operations and General Manager on August 24, 2020. - (5) Mr. Heatherson was appointed Interim CFO on October 10, 2022. - Options are granted for a period of five years and 100% vest and become available for exercise on the date that the Gunnison Copper Project produces copper cathode in a calendar month at the design capacity of 25 million pounds per year and the average direct operating cost to produce such copper is less than the average sale price of such copper.

-Incentive plan awards - value vested or earned during the financial year ended December 31, 2022
+Incentive plan awards - value vested or earned during the financial year ended December 31, 2023

-The following table provides information regarding value vested or earned through incentive plan awards by the Named Executive Officers during the year ended December 31, 2022:
+The following table provides information regarding value vested or earned through incentive plan awards by the Named Executive Officers during the year ended December 31, 2023:

-Name Option-based awards - Value vested during the year (\$) (1) Share-based awards - Value vested during the year (\$) (2) Non-equity incentive plan compensation - Value earned during the year (\$) Stephen Twyerould CEO Nil (3) Nil Nil Roland Goodgame COO Nil (4) Nil Nil Greg Duschek Former Senior VP & CFO Nil (5) Nil Nil Robert Winton Senior VP Operations & General Manager Nil (6) Nil Nil Danny Heatherson Interim CFO Nil (7) Nil Nil
+Name Option-based awards - Value vested during the year (\$) (1) Share-based awards - Value vested during the year (\$) (2) Non-equity incentive plan compensation - Value earned during the year (\$) Stephen Twyerould CEO Nil (3) \$255,276 (7) Nil Roland Goodgame COO Nil (4) Nil Nil Robert Winton Senior VP Operations & General Manager Nil (5) Nil Nil Danny Heatherson Interim CFO Nil (6) Nil Nil